How To Do a Moving Cleaning Just Right (A Detailed Guide)

 • Clean sliding door tracks

-When you’re vacating a property, you’ll want to pay special attention to those places that don’t get cleaned regularly.
-They’re the first spots a landlord or new homeowner will inspect!
-Take time to look around each room and check for high, flat surfaces that aren’t in your line of sight.
-Areas like the tops of doors or ceiling fans are notorious for collecting dust.
+When you’re vacating a property, pay special attention to places that don’t get cleaned regularly — they’re the first spots a landlord or new owner will inspect.
+Look around each room for high, flat surfaces out of your normal line of sight; the tops of doors and ceiling fans are notorious dust collectors.

-Some cleaning chores are a particularly good idea when you’re moving into a new house because they’ll make the property more efficient.
-Cleaning HVAC vents and changing filters mean you’ll get the most from your heating and cooling system, and may even save money on your bills.
+Some chores are especially worthwhile when moving in because they make the property more efficient.
+Cleaning HVAC vents and changing filters helps your heating and cooling system run its best and may even lower your bills.

-Top Tip: Put an old pillowcase over the blades of a ceiling fan before dusting.
-That way you can brush dust into the case, minimizing debris on the floor.
+Top tip: put an old pillowcase over each ceiling-fan blade before dusting, so you brush the dust into the case instead of onto the floor.
 Just discard the case when you’re done.

-Think about how you move around a house while you’re cleaning it.
-In heavy traffic areas look for scuffmarks on the walls, doors, and baseboards.
-They can usually be scrubbed clean with mild solutions like dish soap or a paste made from baking soda andwarm water.
+Think about how you move through a house as you clean it.
+In high-traffic areas, look for scuffmarks on walls, doors, and baseboards — they usually scrub clean with a mild solution like dish soap or a paste of baking soda and warm water.

 Bathrooms

-If there’s one room in your house you really want to leave clean for new residents, or make spotless before you use it, it’s your bathroom.
-While deep cleaning a bathroom can seem daunting, our moving checklist makes it easy to get to work.
+If there’s one room you really want to leave clean for new residents (or make spotless before you use it), it’s the bathroom.
+Deep cleaning one can seem daunting, but this moving checklist makes it manageable.

 Checklist